Khan-1918/Affinity-Challenge-3/README.md

 The dataset was split into training (80%) and testing (20%) sets.
 The target variable was defined as a binary classification (1 for late delivery, 0 otherwise).
 Class weights were adjusted to address class imbalance, ensuring the model doesn't underpredict late deliveries.
-Hyperparameter Optimization:

-Grid search and cross-validation were employed to optimize key parameters like learning rate, max depth, and number of estimators.

 3. Model Evaluation
 Performance Metrics: